 where $\alpha = \beta\sigma^2_0$, $\bm{\epsilon}\sim\mathcal{N}(0,\gamma^2\mathbb{I})$ and where additive constants depending on $\gamma$ have been omitted.
-The first term in~\eqref{eq:VAE_AE} might be interpreted as an AE loss whereas the second term can be viewed as a regularization.
-This `regularized' AE interpretation motivates our method as introduced below.
+The first term in~\eqref{eq:VAE_AE} can be interpreted as an AE loss whereas the second term can be viewed as a regularization.
+This regularized AE interpretation motivates our method as introduced in Section \ref{sec:Proposed}.

 The rest of the paper is organized as follows.
 In Section~\ref{sec:related_works} we discuss the closely related work on disentangled representation learning and generation in the context of autoencoders.
 Further in Section~\ref{sec:Proposed} we describe the proposed model along with the connection between PCA and disentanglement.
 In Section~\ref{sec:contributions} we discuss our contributions.
 In Section~\ref{sec:elbo}, we derive the evidence lower bound of the proposed model and show connections with the probabilistic models.
 In Section~\ref{sec:exp}, we describe our experiments and discuss the results.